 2. Within days(!)
 Bike Florida, Inc. ("BFI") hastily changes its entire website and proclaims a "new mission."

-4. Walking away when exposed was sensible.
-I believe taking funds intended for roadway bike safety is shameful.
-Consider the following:
+4. Walking away when exposed seems sensible.
+But to me, doing so with funds intended for roadway bike safety seems shameful.
+No?
+Please consider:

 A Mission Born Out of Tragedy.
 The "Share The Road" mission wording is not arbitrary.
 The mission was inspired by public concern after 2 cyclists were killed and 4 severely injured in December, 1996 when hit from behind by a truck.
 A grass roots effort with over 10,000 signatures resulted in the mission being signed into law on June 8, 1999.
 The mission was made emphatically clear to supporters with repetition and emphasis.
 Also relevant, Florida continues to lead the nation in vehicle-related bicycle deaths.

-"Share The Road" Wording in Florida Statute: “The annual use fees shall be distributed to Bike Florida, Inc., up to 25 percent of which shall be used for marketing and promotion of the “Share the Road” concept and license plate.
+Here's the Mission Wording in Florida Statute - (highlights and underscores are my own): “The annual use fees shall be distributed to Bike Florida, Inc., up to 25 percent of which shall be used for marketing and promotion of the “Share the Road” concept and license plate.
 The remaining funds shall be divided equally between Bike Florida, Inc. and the Florida Bicycle Association, Inc., to be used for…“

-Now see why when exposed, it seems BFI had no other choice but to walk away in haste.
+Now see why when exposed, it seems BFI had no other choice but to hastily walk away.

 Monies Misused?
-Judge for Yourself - see Exhibit A. While proclaiming itself as "Florida's Premier Bicycle Touring Company," BFI uses bike safety & education grants for the purpose of lowering the cost of its "luxury" bike tours ($2500 vs. $3500 to $5000), a bargain for well-heeled tourists.
+Judge for Yourself - see Exhibit A. While promoting itself as "Florida's Premier Bicycle Touring Company," grants intended for the mission stated above were in essence used for the purpose of lowering the cost of BFI's "luxury" bike tours ($2500 vs. $3500 to $5000), a bargain for well-heeled tourists.

 Public Misled?
 Judge for Yourself - see Exhibit B. BFI avoids accountability in different ways, to include misleading wording and minimum required disclosure.
-Even after being exposed, BFI appears to continue the same pattern of deceit by hastily changing its website and announcing a "new mission."
-It seems this was done without prior notice to anyone, including government donors and sponsors!
+Even after being exposed, BFI appears to continue the same pattern of behavior by hastily changing its website and announcing a "new mission."
+It seems this was done without prior notice to anyone, including government sponsors.

 BFI's True Motives Exposed?
-Judge for Yourself - see Exhibit C. This act is how BFI's lack of commitment to any "bike safety" mission was made known to me.
-After BFI attempted to inhibit one of Florida's most popular safe biking websites, "MyBikeSafetyMission.com" was born, to imagine Florida's #1 bike safety program - without Bike Florida, Inc..
+Judge for Yourself - see Exhibit C. For me, certain actions by BFI demonstrated a lack of commitment to its "bike safety" mission (above).
+When BFI attempted to obstruct this private citizen's website - promotes safe biking, sells nothing, not government funded - I was stunned.
+I reviewed BFI's (now former) website and public documents.
+Again, I was stunned.
+Thus, MyBikeSafetyMission.com was born, to re-imagine Florida's #1 bike safety program - without Bike Florida, Inc..

 "Florida's Premier Bicycle Touring Company" Website